-The Healthix Compliance Department will designate a Compliance Coordinator who will be your main contact for all matters related to compliance with Healthix Privacy and Security Policies, as outlined in this plan.
-He or she is always available to answer your questions and to provide continued support to your organization.
+The Healthix Compliance Department will designate a Compliance Contact who will be your main contact for all matters related to compliance with Healthix Privacy and Security Policies, as outlined in this plan.
+They are always available to answer your questions and to provide continued support to your organization.
 We look forward to working with you to improve our health care system together.